-Kalley Armstrong might justifiably boast about her pedigree – be it about her stellar hockey career with one of North America’s top college teams or as granddaughter of a Hockey Hall of Fame player.
+Kalley Armstrong might justifiably boast about her pedigree – whether about her stellar hockey career with one of North America’s top college teams, or as granddaughter of a Hockey Hall of Fame player.
 But even if hockey is in her DNA, boasting is not.

 Instead, the Anthropology graduate student is most pumped about how sharing her on-ice talents with young Indigenous athletes is helping her explore her First Nations roots.

 Armstrong is the driving force behind a recent hockey school for young players from the Chippewa, Munsee-Delaware and Oneida (CMO) communities west of London.

 “We’re providing hockey development.
 They’re getting exposure to good hockey resources.
 But it’s also important to emphasize what hockey does outside the rink – being proud of who you are and having a purpose in who you are,” she said.

 “It’s giving First Nations youth access to these resources and people who really care about them – about being a resource for them on and off the ice.”

 A standout centre for the Harvard Crimson women’s hockey team, where she captained the squad in her graduating year, Armstrong was an assistant coach last season for the Mustangs women’s hockey team.
 Last season, she also coached a novice team in the CMO association.

 Last week, she shared her enthusiasm with dozens of kids at the camp – banging her stick in delight as a player gave her a snow shower during a precision stop; kneeling to encourage a youngster frustrated with a skating drill; showcasing her puck-handling with a nifty head fake and toe drag.

 “When you’re skating backwards,” she demonstrated, “it’s like you’re sitting on a chair.
 Back straight, head up – let’s go!”